Call Us for a Free Consultation

 Lawyer for Drug Courts in Las Vegas, NV

 If you were arrested in Clark County for any kind of drug-related crime, it will be in your best interest to immediately seek legal representation for help determining whether you may be eligible for a Las Vegas drug court program.
-Gallo Law Office can fight to make sure that you achieve the most favorable possible outcome to your case.
+Gallo Criminal Defense Las Vegas can fight to make sure that you achieve the most favorable possible outcome to your case.

 Las Vegas criminal defense attorney James C. Gallo aggressively defends clients in Boulder City, North Las Vegas, Henderson, and many surrounding areas in southern Nevada.
 He can provide a full evaluation of your case when you call (702) 385-3131 to schedule a free, confidential consultation.